-I’m a Scum Master, in fact, I’m fairly sure that if you sliced off my arm you’d see Scrum written through me like a stick of rock at the seaside.
+I’m a Scrum Master, in fact, I’m fairly sure that if you sliced off my arm you’d see Scrum written through me like a stick of rock at the seaside.
 So why did I volunteer to write an article for a Kanban Blog?
 In an attempt to answer, I’m going to start by telling you why Scrum is awesome.

 For anyone who has read The Scrum Guide (or worked in a Scrum Team) you’ll know that “Scrum is a lightweight framework that helps people, teams, and organizations generate value through adaptive solutions for complex problems.”
 One of the key structures of Scrum is two cycles of goal setting and an empiric inspection and adaption cycle for each.
 At a day to day level we work to ensure we hit a Sprint Goal which will deliver real incremental value to the business.
 Around that, we have a Product Goal which represents a future version of our product we are working towards.
 These two structures provide focus and help us verify that we are moving in the right direction.